-The list of user info ID parameter is to indicate a list of user info IDs.
+The list of user info ID parameter contains a list of user info IDs.

-The list of user info ID information element is a type 4 information element with the minimum length of 4 octets and the maximum length of 257 length.
+The list of user info ID information element is a type 4 information element with the minimum length of 8 octets and the maximum length of 257 octets.